Oklahoma

 Exclusion of Illegally Obtained Recordings

 Under Okla.
 Stat. tit.
-13, Section 176.6, no wire, oral, or electronic communication intercepted in violation of the Security of Communications Act may be received as evidence in any trial, hearing, or other proceeding in or before any court, grand jury, department, officer, agency, or other authority of the state.
-This exclusionary rule applies to both the intercepted communication itself and any evidence derived from it.
+13, Section 176.8, no wire, oral, or electronic communication intercepted in violation of the Security of Communications Act may be received as evidence in any trial, hearing, or other proceeding in or before any court, grand jury, department, officer, agency, or other authority of the state.
+This exclusionary rule applies in criminal proceedings; section 176.8 is a suppression remedy, not a standalone civil cause of action.

 Best Practices for Preserving Recordings